chrRtg/eve-skylizer/README.md

 ## Development

 You're invited to add modules or enhance functionality to skŸlizer or even build your own application on it.
-I'm happy to support you or to speed up end enhance the developemnt as part of a team.
+I'm happy to support you or to speed up end enhance the development as part of a team.
 We also may discuss via EVE ingame mail, TS or even better discord.

 To enable development mode: